bojackchen/digital-flow/README.md

 following preparation.
 - Make sure ECSM/CCS noise models or CDB libraries are provided for each cell for each delay corner.
-- You must be in On Chip Variation (OCV) mode and remove clock pessimism through `setAnalysisMode` (detailed command shown below).
+- You must be in On Chip Variation (OCV) mode and remove clock pessimism through the `setAnalysisMode` command (detailed command shown below).
 - Enable SI CPPR through `set_global timing_enable_si_cppr true`.
 - Watch for routing congestions, especially after detailed routing.
 - Fix transition time violations.